 - Jeff’s trial counsel neglected to call crucial witnesses, made prejudicial comments against Jeff and put adverse evidence before the jury during the mitigation phase.[xxvi]

 - Prosecutors postulated that the murder was committed in the state of Indiana; this renders Jeff’s Ohio conviction and death sentence invalid.[xxvii]
-Oral argument about this was heard by the Court on Tuesday, April 4, 2017 (watch a video of the oral argument here).
+Oral argument about this was heard by the court (see oral argument here).
 On July 25, 2017 the court rejected this claim (see more here); but the court’s decision has been appealed (see more here).
 The court’s decision is being appealed.

 Suppressed Police File

 The police file that was suppressed by the Harrison Police Department and the Hamilton County Prosecutor’s office until May 3, 2016, includes the following additional points (from Appellant Jeffrey Wogenstahl’s Motion to Remand Case to the Trial Court, filed in the Supreme Court of Ohio, October 7, 2016 – Case No. 2016-0423):

 - Both the victim’s mother, Peggy Garrett’s, and brother, Eric Horn’s, memories were improperly refreshed via hypnosis by a Patrolman with the Harrison Police Department [who was neither qualified to hypnotize nor independent] – see more here and here;

 - The victim kept a diary in which she wrote the following concerning her life and her mother: “I hate myself.
 I hate my life.
 I hate my classmates. . . .
 Sometimes I just feel like running away or killing myself. . . .
 Just yesterday before I came to school my mom beat me she was punching me in the back.
 She just would not stop” [Peggy falsely testified that she and Amber were close];

 - The police received reports that the victim’s mother may have sold the victim to an individual to whom she owed money for drugs;

 - The victim’s brother [Eric] had stated that he hoped the victim was dead and lied about his whereabouts on the evening in question (see more about what the State suppressed about Eric Horn here);

 - Bruce Wheeler, the State’s jailhouse informant, lied when he testified that he did not receive any consideration for his testimony against Wogenstahl [see more here];